Craig Federighi: Early life and education

-Federighi was born on May 27, 1969 in San Leandro, California.
-He graduated from Acalanes High School in Lafayette, California.

-Federighi received a bachelor of science in electrical engineering and computer science and a master of science in computer science from the University of California, Berkeley in 1991 and 1993, respectively.
+Federighi was born in San Leandro, California.
+He received a bachelor of science in electrical engineering and computer science and a master of science in computer science from the University of California, Berkeley, in 1991 and 1993, respectively.

 Career

 NeXT and Ariba

-Federighi worked under Steve Jobs at NeXT, where he led development of the Enterprise Objects Framework.
-He joined Apple when it acquired NeXT in 1996, but then left it in 1999 for Ariba, where held several roles including Chief Technology Officer.
+Federighi worked at NeXT, where he led development of the Enterprise Objects Framework.
+He joined Apple when it acquired NeXT in 1996, but then left it in 1999 for Ariba, where he held several roles including chief technology officer.

 Return to Apple

-Federighi returned to Apple in 2009 to lead macOS engineering, at a time when Apple had just finished developing Mac OS X Snow Leopard, which was highly regarded for its focus on speed and quality.
-In March 2011, Federighi succeeded Bertrand Serlet as vice president of Mac Software Engineering at Apple, and in August 2012 he was promoted to senior vice president, reporting to CEO Tim Cook.
+Federighi returned to Apple in 2009 to lead macOS engineering, after Apple had just finished developing Mac OS X Snow Leopard, which was highly regarded for its focus on speed and quality.
+In March 2011, Federighi succeeded Bertrand Serlet as vice president of Mac software engineering at Apple, and in August 2012 he was promoted to senior vice president, reporting to CEO Tim Cook.
 Upon Scott Forstall's departure from Apple, his role was expanded to encompass iOS in addition to macOS.
-In the following decade of Federighi's leadership, many observers noted a marked decline in the quality and security of Apple's software products.
+In the following decade of Federighi's leadership, many observers noted a marked decline in the quality of Apple's software products.

-As of September 2016, Federighi was reported to own more than 500,000 shares of Apple stock worth about US$180 million as of June 2020.
+Federighi was reported to own more than 500,000 shares of Apple stock worth about US$91.6 million as of June 2025.

 Public image

-Within the community of Apple users and developers, Federighi is known for his energetic presentations of new Apple software, frequently featuring absurdist humor such as references to his hair, use of new software features to organize events such as office karaoke parties and camping trips, and his claimed love of the band Rush.
-A running gag in Federighi’s macOS presentations involves him describing the fictional exploits of the “crack product marketing team,” venturing naked through California in a Volkswagen Minibus and ultimately arriving at the location after which the version of the operating system is named.
+Within the community of Apple users and developers, Federighi is known for his presentations of new Apple software, frequently featuring absurdist humor such as references to his hair, use of new software features to organize events such as office karaoke parties and camping trips, and his claimed love of the band Rush.
+A running gag in Federighi's macOS presentations involves him describing the fictional exploits of the “crack product marketing team”, venturing naked through California in a Volkswagen Minibus and ultimately arriving at the location after which the version of the operating system is named.
 Federighi has some notable nicknames around Apple, such as "Hair Force One".
 Additionally, Apple CEO Tim Cook has called him "Superman".

 His first appearance onstage during a major Apple event was at WWDC 2009, where he helped Bertrand Serlet introduce Mac OS X Snow Leopard.
 He made another appearance during 2010's 'Back to the Mac' presentation, showing off Mac OS X Lion.
 He introduced iOS 7 and OS X Mavericks at Apple's WWDC 2013 developer conference, and iOS 8 and OS X Yosemite at WWDC 2014.
 At WWDC 2015, he delivered most of Apple's 2-hour main opening-day presentation, introducing iOS 9 and OS X 10.11 "El Capitan", and revealing plans to release Apple's new programming language Swift as an open-source project.
 In September 2015, he demoed 3D Touch in the new iPhone 6S.